-- Will they be outcome-led? - Will they be objective-led?
+- Will they be outcome-led?

+- Will they be objective-led?

+- Will they be experiment-led?

+- Will they mix and match solid features with outcome-led initiatives?

 Once you've prioritized the initiatives with your team and are clear on the goal of the roadmap, the audience, and key collaborators, then choose the right template and start adding your initiatives.